LinkGeoML/LGM-Interlinking/README.rst

 ================

 This Python code implements and evaluates the proposed LinkGeoML models for Toponym Interlinking.
-The *data* folder contains files for the train datasets used for building the classifiers and their extracted frequent terms.
+The *data* folder contains the train datasets, which are used to build the classifiers, and files containing frequent terms, extracted from train datasets.
 For evaluation, we used the dataset from the `Toponym-Matching <https://github.com/ruipds/Toponym-Matching>`_ work (see `Setup procedure`_).

 ..